rossinsilico/rossinsilico/README.md

-## Hello world 🌐
+## hello world 🌐

-Thanks for visiting ross insilico form.
+thanks for visiting ross insilico form

-My original depricated repo is @rossping but not to worry - the work that actually matters has been 🍴
+my original depricated repo is @rossping but not to worry - the work that actually matters has been 🍴

 <!--
 **rossinsilico/rossinsilico** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.